ljjsimon/logcat/docs/plugin.md

 - filterInput($input), filter $_GET and $_POST
 - beforeGet(), initialize your result data
 - getFields($fields), you get an array combined one line of log with the name of every part of it
 - getReduceData(), return your result data.
-Remember it's from one file
+Be aware it's from one file
-- reduceLog($results), deal with the results array from all files, and return your final result
+- reduceLog($results), deal with the results array from all files, and return your final result.
+Be aware in this process, the data initialized in beforeGet() is empty

 In getFields($fields), when the log is
 ```